bkaradzic/GENie/docs/scripting-reference.md

 * _ArchiveSplit_ - Split arguments to the gmake archiver across multiple invocations, if there are too many of them.
 * _ForceCPP_ - Force compiling source as C++ despite the file extension suggesting otherwise.
 * _SkipBundling_ - Disable generating bundles for Apple platforms.
-* _XcodeScheme_ - Generate an XCode scheme for this project.
-* _XcodeSchemeAppOnly_ - Generate an XCode scheme for this project if it is an app.
+* _XcodeLibrarySchemes_ - Generate XCode schemes for libraries too.
+(By default schemes are only created for runnable apps.)
-* _XcodeSchemePerConfig_ - Generate schemes for each separate project config.
+* _XcodeSchemeNoConfigs_ - Generate a single scheme per project, rather than one per project config.
-* _XcodeGroupLocations_ - Use relative locations for project files and groups where possible.

 [Back to top](#table-of-contents)